 For more information, please visit their website.

 This world-class, residential high school in Durham, the first public residential high school in the nation with a STEM focus, has a long history with NC State.
-Part of the UNC System, the STEM Education Initiative provides advise and equipment to help teachers as they develop state-of-the-art instruction.
+Part of the UNC System, the STEM Education Initiative provides advice and equipment to help teachers as they develop state-of-the-art instruction.
+We have donated items to enhance the Distance Education and Extended Programs branch of the school, the department that focuses on outreach and state-wide education.
+This site is more specific to the outreach efforts, which the collaboration with NCSU is enhancing.
+And this site explains more specifics on the Interactive Video Conferencing courses, which have used donated equipment.
+This allows students at my remote sites to engage in direct data collection.

 Rice Strange, physics teacher at Northwest Guilford High School in Greensboro, has worked for many years with Initiative faculty as he develops new and innovative instructional materials.